steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 call must recognize when the file being created is to be a delayed-commit file, so returning the special new stream.

-For this we propose
+For this we have

-1. A "Special" temporary directory name, `__magic`, to indicate that all files created under this path are that, "ending commits".
+A "Special" temporary directory name, `__magic`, to indicate that all files created under this path are that, "ending commits".
 Directories created under the path will still be created —this allows job and task specific directories to be created for individual job and task attempts.